 By Zelie Pollon

-The measure, were it approved, would bar doctors within city limits from performing abortions after 20 weeks of pregnancy, allowing for few of the exemptions permitted in most late-term abortion bans enacted in other states in recent years.
+The measure, if approved, would bar doctors within city limits from performing abortions after 20 weeks of pregnancy, allowing for few of the exemptions provided for in most late-term abortion bans enacted in other states in recent years.

 No exceptions are made for victims of rape or incest.
 The ban could be waived only to save a mother's life or if continuing her pregnancy risked "substantial and irreversible physical impairment of a major bodily function" for the mother.

-Public opinion polls suggested sentiment had swung against the Albuquerque initiative since early September, when 54 percent of city voters said they backed the proposal.
+Public opinion polls suggest sentiment has swung against the Albuquerque initiative since early September, when 54 percent of city voters said they backed the proposal.
+An immediate court challenge is expected should the measure pass.

 A full-term pregnancy typically is about 40 weeks, and abortions after 20 weeks are rare.